genelet/molecule/README.md

 # molecule

-_molecule_ runs complex RESTful actions selective data fields in related database tables like gRPC/GraphQL.
+_molecule_ runs complex RESTful actions on selective data fields in related database tables like gRPC/GraphQL.
 The relationships between tables, which are usually described in JSON, include logic operators, data filters, action triggers and SQL foreign-key constraints etc.

 In _molecule_, a table and its associated actions build up an _atom_.
 Atoms and relationships between them build up a _molecule_.